Lisalin5813010/Calculator-Django/mycalculator/doc/readme.md

 _sign up_
 ### Calculator

-When you click the **calculator** tab in navigator bar, it will navigates to the calculator.
+When you click the **calculator** tab in the navigator bar, it will navigate to the calculator.

 <img src="./images/calculator.png" alt="calculator" width=50%>